-Over 50 people attended a panel discussion - Community Media Models for Disaster Preparedness and Risk Assessment - on March 14, 2019 - a parallel event organized by the IAWRT- USA chapter and held during the Commission on the Status of Women at the United Nations (CSW63)
+A panel discussion - Community Media Models for Disaster Preparedness and Risk Assessment - was a parallel event organized by IAWRT- USA during the CSW63 at the UN.

 by Rebecca Myles, IAWRT- USA.